jscalo/cici/README.md

 `nohup python cici.py --configFile Example-config.json &`

-When cici starts up, it asks GDAX for your account balance.
+When Cici starts up, it asks GDAX for your account balance.
 If there's money in your USD account it assumes you want to buy and will buy when the strategy allows.
 If there's no USD but there is coin in the cryptocurrency specified in the config file, it will assume you want to sell and will do so, again when the strategy allows.
-Be careful: cici uses all-or-nothing logic.
+Be careful: Cici uses all-or-nothing logic.
 If there's USD, it buys with all of it.
 If there's coin, it sells all of it.

-###The Config File
+### The Config File

 _productID_